Gim Yujeong

 Gim Yujeong or Kim Yu-jŏng (11 January 1908 – 29 March 1937) was a Korean novelist.
-He is one of the famous novelists of Korea, also recognised as the icon of Chuncheon, where he was born.
+He is one of the famous novelists of Korea, also recognized as the icon of Chuncheon, where he was born.
 Gim You-jeong Literature Village and Gimyujeong Station, both located in Chuncheon, are named after him.

 Life

 Gim was born in Chuncheon, Gangwon Province on January 11, 1908.
 He was the son of a wealthy landowner.
 The family fortunes, however, were squandered away by his older brother, and Gim spent much of his adolescent and adult life in poverty.
 After graduating Whimoon High School, Gim attended Yonhi College, now Yonsei University, in Seoul.
 He made his literary debut with the publication of "Wanderer Among the Hills” (Sangol nageune) in 1933 and won short fiction contests held by Chosun Ilbo and Chosun Joongang Ilbo two years later.
-In 1935, he became a member of the literary coterie, The League of Nine (Guinhoe), which included such prominent poets and fiction writers as Jeong Ji-yong and Yi Sang.
+In 1935, he became a member of the literary coterie, the League of Nine (Guinhoe), which included such prominent poets and fiction writers as Jeong Ji-yong and Yi Sang.

 He wrote a total of approximately thirty stories, most of them having been published in 1935 and 1936.

 Gim Yujeong died of pulmonary tuberculosis on March 29, 1937.